DocShadrach/MyReaperScripts/README.md

 ## Contributing

-These scripts are designed for personal use but can be adapted for specific workflow needs.
-Feel free to modify and customize them according to your requirements.
+These scripts are designed to improve your REAPER workflow.
+Feel free to modify, customize, and adapt them to your personal or professional needs.

 ## License

-This collection is provided as-is for REAPER users.
-Please respect the original author's work when modifying or redistributing.
+These scripts are open source under the MIT License.
+See the `LICENSE` file for full terms.

 ---